broadinstitute/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 2. It has no overlaps; the only overlapping positions should be two variants (i.e. deletions) on separate haplotypes.
 3. No more no-calls; all genotypes should be called.
 Positions with no data will be homRef with GQ0.

+Read more about the reblocked GVCFs in the [WARP Blog](https://broadinstitute.github.io/warp/blog/Blog%201).

 ### Base quality scores
 The final CRAM files have base quality scores binned according to the [Functional Equivalence specification](https://github.com/CCDG/Pipeline-Standardization/blob/master/PipelineStandard.md#base-quality-score-binning-scheme) ([Regier et al., 2018](https://www.nature.com/articles/s41467-018-06159-4)).
 This does not apply to the workflow's DRAGEN modes, which do not perform BQSR recalibration.